divyanshkrishnatreya/divyanshkrishnatreya/README.md

-- Hi, I’m @divyanshkrishnatreya
+- Hi, Divyansh here,
-- I’m interested in Machine Learning and Front-end development!
+- I’m interested in everything be it AI, ML, WebD, NativeD!
-- I’m currently learning Django for backend
+- I’m currently diving deeep into Transformers, LoRA, qLoRA,
-- I’m looking to collaborate on fine-tuning LLMs...
+- I’m looking to collaborate on fine-tuning LLMs and understanding how to expand RAG systems for high traffic platforms...
 - Reach me @divyanshkrishnatreya

 <!---
 divyanshkrishnatreya/divyanshkrishnatreya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.